lharries/harries.co/content/blog/ea-hackathon-gpt-automator-and-langchain/index.md

 category: blog
 ---

-Yesterday, [Chidi Williams](https://chidiwilliams.com/) and I did the [London EA Hackathon 2023](https://forum.effectivealtruism.org/events/gTSwA8RoGidjpLnf6/london-ea-hackathon) and built a tool to physically control your computer through your voice using Whisper, LangChain and GPT3.
+Yesterday, [Chidi Williams](https://chidiwilliams.com/) and I did the [London EA Hackathon 2023](https://forum.effectivealtruism.org/events/gTSwA8RoGidjpLnf6/london-ea-hackathon).
+We built a tool to physically control your computer through your voice using Whisper, LangChain and GPT3.
 It can open and interact with applications, click around in chrome, and synthesize information.

 Hackathons are great for trying out new tech - I’ve previously used it to experiment with [tensorflow-js](https://harries.co/#hackathons), [Google Cardboard VR](https://github.com/lharries/mapper), and [Azure’s ML](https://harries.co/#hackathons) apis.